zyab1ik/allure-codecept-starter/README.md

 #### Preparation:
 1. Install composer and run `composer install` in the root directory of this project.
-2. Download and install Chrome browser & chromeDriver from https://sites.google.com/a/chromium.org/chromedriver/downloads and put it in the root directory of this project.
+2. Download and install [Chrome browser & chromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and put it in the root directory of this project.
 3. Run chromeDriver with `./chromedriver --url-base=/wd/hub` in the root directory of this project.

 #### Run: